MichaelRevell/fullcontact/README.md

-fullcontact
+Full Contact App
 ===========

-Finds publicly available infromation and social media accounts based on an email
+Finds publicly available infromation and social media accounts based on an email.
+It uses the Full Contact API.

 ## How to Install